Skip links

 August 23, 2023

-India’s spacecraft Vikram (“courage”) of the Chandrayaan-3 mission is on the Moon, near the South Pole.
-It is the second nation so far in the 21st century to land on the Moon.
+India’s spacecraft Vikram (“Courage”) of the Chandrayaan-3 mission is on the Moon, near the South Pole.
+It is thus far the second nation in the 21st century to land on the Moon.
 Both nations are Asian.

 August 10, 2023